wicid-ai/wicid_firmware/README.md

     pipenv sync --dev
     ```

 3.  **Install Git Hooks**: This command installs the `pre-commit` hooks into your local `.git` directory.
-It will automatically run checks before you commit code.
+It will automatically run checks (including unit tests) before you commit code.
     ```bash
     pipenv run pre-commit install
     ```

-Now, when you run `git commit`, your code will be automatically formatted and checked for errors.
-If the tools make any changes, you will need to `git add` the modified files and commit again.
+Now, when you run `git commit`, your code will be automatically formatted, checked for errors, and unit tests will be executed.
+If the tools make any changes or tests fail, you will need to fix the issues, `git add` the modified files, and commit again.

 ### Filesystem Modes